turingschool/mod-0-project-be/section0/README.md

 # Section 0: PREPARING FOR THIS JOURNEY

 Section 0 is estimated to take 2-3 hours to complete.
 Students come to Turing to change their careers, and we will support you through that.
 Changing careers, especially get that first job in a new field, requires more than the technical skills you'll learn here.
-So, we have an intentionally designed Career Development curriculum and a team of Career Caoches who will be supporting you, starting in Mod 1.
+So, we have an intentionally designed Career Development curriculum and a team of Career Coaches who will be supporting you, starting in Mod 1.

 Participating in Career Development is an expectation for all students as it is just as important as learning the technical skills.
 There will be times when you are tempted to put this work on the backburner because you get so deep in the apps you are building, but because we care about you, we will hold you accountable to keeping up with your professional growth as well.